Master's Programme (60 credits) in Exercise Biomedicine - Health and Performance

 - Questions regarding studies and career opportunities – Contact Study and Career Guidance

-Bachelor of Science with a major in Exercise Biomedicine, Biomedicine, Physiotherapy, Sport Science or the equivalent of 180 Swedish credit points or 180 ECTS credits at an accredited university.
+Bachelor of Science with a major in Exercise Biomedicine, Biomedicine, Physiotherapy, or Sport Science.
 Anatomy and Physiology 15 credits, Exercise Training 7.5 credits.
+The degree must be equivalent to a Swedish kandidatexamen and must have been awarded from an internationally recognised university.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.